goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 Some packages required by Zope contain C extension modules.
 There may not always be binary Windows distributions available for these packages.
-In this case, setuptools will try to compile them from source which will likely fail if you don't have the Microsoft Visual C compiler installed.
-You can, however, install the free MinGW_
+In this case, setuptools will try to compile them from source which will likely fail if you don't have a compiler such as the Microsoft Visual C compiler installed.
+Alternatively, you can install the free MinGW_ compiler:

-compiler:
+1. Download ``MinGW-x.y.z.exe`` from http://www.mingw.org/ and run it

-1. Download ``MinGW-x.y.z.exe`` and rund it to do a full install into the standard location (``C:\MinGW``).
+   to do a full install into the standard location (ie. ``C:\MinGW``).

 2. Tell Python to use the MinGW compiler by creating ``C:\Documents and Settings\YOUR USER\pydistutils.cfg``